Security-Onion-Solutions/securityonion-docs/filebeat.rst

 Modules
 -------

-Starting in Security Onion 2.3.60, we will support official Filebeat modules.
+Starting in Security Onion 2.3.60, we support official Filebeat modules.
 You can learn more about Filebeat modules at https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-modules.html.

 Example 1: AWS Cloudtrail Logs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~